Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 }
 ```

-And with that and a couple of updates to the code all remaining errors end up being about things not existing which will be implemented in the logic.
+&nbsp;&nbsp;&nbsp;And with that and a couple of updates to the code all remaining errors end up being about things not existing which will be implemented in the logic.
 I have some of the framework needed to get it running in some form.
 About all I can see needing to have the basic start up screen working is said start up screen.
 That will require what ends up being me just hardcoding the menu screens.

 ####Small addon

-As a bit of a fun addition I will layout how I plan to make dogs act.
+&nbsp;&nbsp;&nbsp;As a bit of a fun addition I will layout how I plan to make dogs act.
 They will be the new monster on the 4th dungeon level and represented by a brown 'd'.
 Anyway I figured out a simple state machine setup for them that will make them hunt in a pack potentially.
 A dog will have three states depending on whether it can see other dogs or the player.